Ellie Rodríguez: Major league

 Rodríguez debuted for the Yankees on May 26, 1968, against the Chicago White Sox, starting at catcher.
 He played nine games over the course of the season while also spending time in Syracuse as well, where he had a .291 batting average.
 On October 15, 1968, Rodríguez was drafted by the Kansas City Royals from the New York Yankees as the 13th pick in the 1968 MLB expansion draft.
-In his first season with the expansion Royals (1969), he made his first All-Star appearance, though he did not play in the game.
+In his first season with the expansion Royals (1969), he was named to play in his first Major League Baseball All-Star Game, though he did not play in the game.
 He finished the season with a batting average of .236 in 95 games.
 The following season he split time at catcher with Ed Kirkpatrick.

 On February 2, 1971, after the end of the 1970 Kansas City Royals season, the Royals traded Rodríguez to the Milwaukee Brewers for Carl Taylor.
 He regained his starting role as the 1971 Milwaukee Brewers season began.
 Rodríguez played 115 games in 1971, yet only had a batting average of .210.
 He played 116 games the following season en route to his second All-Star game, which he also did not play in.
 He finished the season with a career-high batting average of .285 and over 100 hits.

 After splitting time at catcher with Darrell Porter the following season, Rodríguez was involved in a nine-player transaction when he was sent along with Ollie Brown, Joe Lahoud, Skip Lockwood and Gary Ryerson from the Brewers to the California Angels for Steve Barber, Clyde Wright, Ken Berry, Art Kusnyer and cash on October 23, 1973.
 Rodríguez ended up having a breakout year in 1974.
 He had a fielding percentage of .992 (second best in the AL), played a career-high 140 games, and hit a career-high seven home runs.

 During the 1974 California Angels season, Rodríguez tied an American League record with 19 putouts in a nine-inning game and set another with 21 putouts in an extra-inning game, while catching in games pitched by Nolan Ryan.
 He also led the league in putouts by a catcher, throwing out attempted base stealers (with 10 more than the next closest catcher), and tied Thurman Munson for the league lead in assists by catchers.
 On May 27, 1974, he threw out four Milwaukee Brewers trying to steal second base, an Angels record.
 The following season (1975), he played 90 games as catcher, and caught Nolan Ryan's fourth no-hitter.

 On March 31, 1976, he was traded by the California Angels to the Los Angeles Dodgers for Orlando Alvarez and cash, and spent one season with the Dodgers, starting only 21 games before being released on May 2, 1977.
 He started the 1977 season on the disabled list after breaking his collar bone during winter ball in Puerto Rico, and did not play major league baseball again.